AmeenUrRehman/NotesPy/README.md

 To delete a note, select option 4 from the main menu.
 The program will display a list of all the notes that you have created.
 You can select a note from the list to delete it.

-### Quit the program

-To quit the program, select option 5 from the main menu.

 ## License